MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/UnitedStates/how-to-create-deposits.md

 ---
-    title: How to Create Deposits
+    title: Dynamics Nav - How to Create Deposits
     description: You can make deposits to maintain a transaction record that contains information that can be applied to outstanding invoices and credit memos.